Open-Tech-Foundation/create-es-lib/README.md

 ❌ Error: Cannot create "/usr/local/bin/create-es-lib" due to insufficient permissions.

-You can fix the above error by giving `sudo` access to the command line and after library created, change the library folder owner using `sudo chown -R $USER:$USER my-lib`.
+You can fix the above error by giving `sudo` access to the command line and after a library created, change the library folder owner using `sudo chown -R $USER:$USER my-lib`.

 ## Getting Started